antonioastorino/Digital-Circuit-Simulator/doc/head.md

 - where applicable, visualize the data as separate signals or in single line labeled with the corresponding hexadecimal representation -click on the `Go binary/Go hexadecimal` toggle to switch from one visualization to the other.

 ### Performance analyzer
-When running any test or project, the program produces some time measurements by means of the `DCSTimer` class.
-The data is saved as `profile-test-n<TEST_NUM>-o<OPT_LEVEL>` or `profile-prj-n<PRJ_NUM><OPT_LEVEL>` `./gui/performance-analyzer/data/` or .
+When any test or project is run, the program produces some time measurements by means of the `DCSTimer` class.
+The data is saved as to a file in `gui/performance-analyzer/data/`.
 The introduced overhead is minimal and therefore this tool is active by default.
 However, if you prefer to disable it, just set `PROFILING` equal to `0` in `DCSTimer.hpp`.

 In order to display the produced data,

-- open `./gui/performance-analyzer/index.html` or run `./bin/run-pa.sh` from the project directory
+- open run `bin/run-pa.sh` from the project directory
 - click on `Open files...` in the web GUI
-- select one or more files from `./gui/performance-analyzer/data/` to load them
+- select one or more files from `gui/performance-analyzer/data/` to load them
 - use the dropdown menu to select the file output you want to display

  At the time of writing, the interface looks as in the following figure